sch-sdgs/SDGSValidation/docs/usage.rst

 * pysam
 * json2html

-You will also need v2.17.0 of BEDtools and v? sambamba.
+You will also need v2.17.0 of BEDtools and v? sambamba, bcftools and vt.
 The path to the bin directory should be in the PATH variable:

 .. code-block:: bash